kscherer/kscherer.github.com/_posts/2017-03-20-pxe-install-on-uefi-using-foreman-and-grub2.md

 involving an assumption about Profiles.
 I opened an issue and have submitted a PR to the community templates for this.

+Foreman 1.14.2 was also missing the Preseed default PXEGrub2 template, but one had already been submitted to the community templates repo, so I had to manually add [this template][7] to my provisioning templates.

 ### TFTP preparation

 Foreman adds a DHCP record which contains the following: